Lahannya: History

-Welcome to the Underground

-After the success of Shotgun Reality, Lahannya worked on a concept EP as the build up to the band's second album.
+After the release of Shotgun Reality, Lahannya worked on a concept EP as the build up to the band's second album.
 Upon completion of the EP, Lahannya supported German goth rock band ASP on a three-week Germany tour.
 ASP also contributed a remix of the track "Inside the Machine" to the Welcome to the Underground EP.
-Two UK tours followed, which were very successful with audiences continually growing, but the undisputed highlight was Lahannya's performance at the open air amphitheatre Parkbuehne as part of the four day Wave Gotik Treffen music festival, in Leipzig, Germany.
+Two UK tours followed including a performance at the open air amphitheatre Parkbuehne as part of the four day Wave Gotik Treffen music festival, in Leipzig, Germany.

-Defiance

 The band then released their second album, Defiance, on 19 October 2009.

-Scavenger

-Scavenger was released in November 2010 - a stop gap release mixing two new songs and a live DVD from the MFVF 2009.
+Scavenger was released in November 2010 – a stop gap release mixing two new songs and a live DVD from the MFVF 2009.
+Dystopia was released in October 2011 – 12 tracks featuring the previously released Scavenger.

-Dystopia

-Dystopia was released in October 2011 - 12 tracks featuring the previously released Scavenger.
 This was promoted via numerous UK live dates in autumn 2011 with supporting acts including Pythia.

-Sojourn

-Sojourn was released in November 2013 - A three disc set, 1 DVD 2 CD.
+Sojourn was released in November 2013 – A three disc set, 1 DVD 2 CD.
 The DVD featuring Live at M'Era Luna August 2012 and Live at Metal Voices Fest (2012), a CD of the same shows and a CD of collaborations.
 The album was launched with a small UK tour with shows in Cambridge, London and Sheffield.